cocodedk/Planner-Task-Creator-CLI-MCP/README.md

 ## Security

-- 🔐 Tokens are stored in `~/.planner-cli/msal_cache.bin` with 0600 permissions
+- 🔐 Tokens are stored securely:
+  - Linux/macOS: `~/.planner-cli/msal_cache.bin` with 0600 permissions
+  - Windows: `%USERPROFILE%\.planner-cli\msal_cache.bin`
-- 🔒 Config file permissions are set to 0600
+- 🔒 Config file permissions are set to 0600 (Unix) or user-only access (Windows)
 - 🚫 Tokens are never logged or exposed in output
 - ✅ OAuth device code flow for secure authentication